What is journalism?

 Studying journalism at the University of Strathclyde, you'll be learning at an award-winning academic institution.
 A 5-star QS-rated university, we were named Times Higher Education University of the Year 2019 - the only university to win the award twice.

-We’re in top 10 in the UK for Communication & Media Studies in the Complete University Guide 2020.
+We’re 7th in the UK for Communication & Media Studies in the Complete University Guide 2021.

 Studying journalism at Strathclyde, you’ll work in the University’s simulated news environment.
 You’ll report externally using mobile media, online programmes and various apps, which will make your skills transferable to various situations.
 Our strong relations with the media industry, third sector and government organisations in Glasgow and Scotland allow us to host many external speakers as guest lecturers in various classes or as extracurricular talks and events on campus.